 - Start your resume.

 A polished resume helps win spots in competitive programs and nail internships and campus jobs.
 Our career counselors can help.

 - Mix up your classes.

 Take a variety of classes and stretch yourself.
 Now is a great time to explore all your interests.
 Make an “educated” decision about your major, and find the field of study you love.
-Talk to your faculty advisor about your options.
+Talk to your faculty adviser about your options.

 - Gain work experience.

-Take advantage of GRINNELLINK internships, volunteering, part-time jobs, and summer jobs to develop your skills, add to your resume, and identify the types of work you most enjoy.
+Take advantage of Grinnellink internships, volunteering, part-time jobs, and summer jobs to develop your skills, add to your resume, and identify the types of work you most enjoy.
 Even if it’s not the job of your dreams, ask for additional responsibilities or chances to contribute.

 - Assess your interests, abilities, personality, and values.